shanilime/shanicheck/README.md

 ## License

 ShaniCheck is closed-source.
-Redistribution or reverse engineering of the binary is not permitted.
+Reverse engineering of the binary is not permitted.